AndrewC101/PokemonTrueRed/README.md

 - Moltres can learn Solarbeam
 - Articuno can learn Psychic
 - Zapdos has a signature move, Photon wave
+- Snorlax is now encountered at level 40
+- Lapras gifted to the player is now at level 40
+- Fossil Pokemon are obtained from Cinnabar lab at level 40

 # Move Changes
 - Several moves have been altered to promote skill rather than luck